 - Standard fields from the given object

 - Custom fields from the given object

 - Applicable functions, that might be used in SOQL queries

-Since this is the first iteration of the SOQL completion, we keep working to make it more intelligent and easier to use, so stay tuned and you will see significant updates very soon!
-At the same time if you have any interesting ideas about the SOQL completion and you now know that we're on it, so just drop us a few words with your suggestions
+Since this is the first iteration of the SOQL completion, we will keep working to make it more intelligent and easier to use, so stay tuned and you will see significant updates very soon!
+At the same time, if you have any interesting ideas about the SOQL completion, as you now know that we're on it, just drop us a few words with your suggestions

 In addition to the functionality in the Apex editor, we have also made a significant change in the SOQL Builder's behavior.
 In the SOQL Editor you can as usually mark the necessary fields and relations, that you'd like to add to a query with simple checkboxes, after that you can customize your query with "WHERE" conditions or anything else — nothing has changed in this.
 However, after you close and reopen a SOQL file, the IDE will automatically check the needed fields in the builder part of the editor!
 And including or excluding fields to/from your query won't override your customizations to a query — you won't lose your "WHERE" conditions anymore!